openstack/adjutant/DEVSTACK_GUIDE.md

 source venv/bin/activate
 ```

-Once that is done you can install Adjutant into your virtual environment, which will also install all the required python libraries:
+Once that is done you can install Adjutant and its requirements:
 ```
-python setup.py develop
+pip install -r requirements.txt python setup.py develop
 ```